 - Hotel Vinayaga Contact: 132C, Kamaraj Road, Kumbakonam- 612 001, Tamilnadu, India</li>

-Where to eat
+Where to eat in Alangudi?

 - Venkatramanaa Hotel Contact: No 40, TSR Big Street, Kumbakonam HO, Kumbakonam – 612001, Near Gandhi Park